 Tips For Better Makeup Application

 - CTM as a rule For people with a deeper complexion, it is important to have a cleansing-toning-moisturizing routine that you follow religiously.
 This will give you a clean, even surface to work with while applying makeup.
-Also, if your skin is well moisturised, you’ll get that natural glow-from-within that’s sometimes hard to achieve with makeup.
+Also, if your skin is well moisturised, you’ll get that natural glow-from-within that’s sometimes hard to achieve with makeup for dark skin.

 - Use sunscreen There is a common misconception that people with duskier skin tones do not need sunscreen since they don’t tan as much.
 But every person, no matter what the skin tone, needs sun protection.
 You may not tan but ain’t nobody immune to those harmful UV rays.

 - Work with your undertones No matter where you fall on the skin tone spectrum, it is very important that you correctly recognise your undertones.
 They are the key to finding correct makeup products, especially if you’re dusky.
 There are three types of undertones: warm (yellow or golden undertones), cool (pink, red or blue undertones) and neutral (a balance between the two).
 Here’s how you can recognise which tone do you have: (a) The white vs cream test: Take two items of clothing - one white, one cream - and check which complements your skin better while wearing no makeup.
 If it’s white, you have warm undertones, and if cream looks better on you, you have cool undertones.
 If both of them flatter your skin tone, you’re neutral, and frankly, really blessed. (b) The vein test: Look at the veins in your wrists in the sunlight.
 If they seem green, you’re warm and if they’re blue, you’ve got cool undertones.
 For people with neutral undertones, you’ll see veins in both colours. (c) The jewellery test: What looks better on you - gold jewellery or silver?
 If it’s gold, you’re warm, and if it’s silver, you’re cool as a cucumber.

 Tips To Get Your Base Right